Oreobolus pectinatus: Description

 It flowers from October to December, and fruits from November to April.

 Distribution

-The plant is found on New Zealand's Antipodean Islands, and the North South Islands of New Zealand.
+The plant is found on New Zealand's Antipodean Islands, and the North and South Islands of New Zealand.

 Habitat

 It is a coastal to alpine species (found up to 1500 m above sea level), occurring at sea level only in the southern South Island, and on Stewart, Auckland and Campbell Islands.
 It is common in cushion bogs, alpine seepages and mires.